mattermost/docs/source/administration/backup.rst

 To backup your Mattermost server:

-1. Backup your Mattermost database using standard `MySQL <https://dev.mysql.com/doc/refman/5.6/en/backup-types.html>`_ or `PostgreSQL <https://www.postgresql.org/docs/9.5/static/backup-dump.html>`_ procedures depending on your database version.
+1. Backup your Mattermost database using standard MySQL or PostgreSQL procedures depending on your database version.

+      - `MySQL backup documentation <https://dev.mysql.com/doc/refman/5.6/en/backup-types.html>`_ is available online.
+Use the selector on the page to choose your MySQL version.
+      - `PostgreSQL backup documentation <https://www.postgresql.org/docs/9.5/static/backup-dump.html>`_ is available online.
+Use the navigation at the top of the page to select your PostgreSQL version.

 2. Backup your server settings stored in `config/config.json`.

 3. Backup files stored by your users with one of the following options: